 Call the AddRemoteEvent method to add a new scheduled event to a database server.
-Use the EventName parameter to specify the new event name, the EventDescription parameter to give it a description, the EventRunType parameter to specify how the event should be run, the EventStartDate and EventEndDate parameter to specify the dates during which the event should be run, the EventStartTime and EventEndTime parameters to specify the time of day during which the event can be run, the EventInterval to specify how often the event should be run (actual interval unit depends upon the EventRunType, and the EventDays, EventDayOfMonth, EventDayOfWeek, and EventMonths parameters to specify on what day of the week or month the event should be run.
-The following describes which parameters are required for each possible EventRunType value (all run types require the EventStartDate, EventEndDate, EventEndTime parameters):
+Use the EventName parameter to specify the new event name, the EventDescription parameter to give it a description, the EventRunType parameter to specify how the event should be run, the EventStartDate and EventEndDate parameter to specify the dates during which the event should be run, the EventStartTime and EventEndTime parameters to specify the time of day during which the event can be run, the EventRunType, and the EventDays, EventDayOfMonth, EventDayOfWeek, and EventMonths parameters to specify on what day of the week or month the event should be run.
+The following describes which parameters are required for each possible EventRunType value (all run types require the EventStartDate, EventEndDate, EventStartTime, and EventEndTime parameters):

 Run Type Parameters Needed

 rtOnce No Other Parameters

 rtHourly EventInterval (Hours)

 rtDaily EventInterval (Days)

-rtWeekly EventInterval (Weeks) EventDays
+rtWeekly EventInterval (Weeks) EventDays Note The EventDays parameter specifies which days of the week to run on, with day 1 being Sunday and day 7 being Saturday.
+Just set the array index of the desired day to True to cause the grant to run on that day.

-Note The EventDays parameter specifies which days of the week to run on, with day 1 being Sunday and day 7 being Saturday.
-Just set the array index of the desired day to True to cause the event to run on that day.
+day to True to cause the event to run on that day.

 rtMonthly EventDayOfMonth EventDayOfWeek EventMonths